darshandpatel63-prog/DD-COMPRESSER-PRIVACY-FIRST-COMPRESSER/README.md

 This project can't run a real browser inside the environment it was built in, so testing focused on what could be verified for real rather than assumed:

 - **The exact vendored `ffmpeg-core.wasm` binary** was loaded and executed (not just downloaded) — confirmed `ffmpeg version 5.1.4`, confirmed `libx264`/`libvpx`/`aac`/`libmp3lame`/`libopus`/`libvorbis` are all present in this build, and ran a real synthetic encode (FFmpeg's own `lavfi` test source, no external file needed) to confirm the bitrate math produces sane, safe output sizes.
 - **The exact vendored `pdf-lib.min.js`** was used to build a real multi-image PDF, locate its embedded JPEGs via the same object-graph walk `pdf.js` uses, confirm an image with a transparency mask is correctly skipped, mutate and re-save it, and reload the result to confirm it's still a valid PDF.
+A second real test built a 50-image PDF specifically to exercise the many-image code path (the one a 906-image real-world PDF hit) and confirmed progress is strictly non-decreasing end to end and every image is only ever fully encoded once.
 - **The exact, unmodified `image-worker.js`** was run end-to-end (via a Canvas-API shim) against real generated images, including the specific "small file gets bigger" scenario: an 18 KB JPEG targeting 8 KB now correctly returns ≈8 KB, never the original size or larger.
 - Every JS module's imports/exports were verified to actually resolve (no typos or mismatched names) by loading the real module graph under Node.
 - 23 unit tests cover the pure logic: byte formatting, target-size parsing, file-type detection, and the bits/second → `Nk` flag conversion (including a direct comparison against the original bug's output).